seantis/privatim/README.md

 pytest
 ```

-## Run
+## Run dev server

 ```
-make run
+make run  # uses pserve
 ```

-- Login at http://localhost:9090 with info@seantis.ch / test
+- Login at http://localhost:9090 with admin@example.org / test

 ## Miscellaneous
 ### Javascript dependencies
 The project uses [Tom Select](https://github.com/orchidjs/tom-select) for some forms.
 These files are included in the project.
 They have been downloaded from these CDN links:

 ```
 <link href="https://cdn.jsdelivr.net/npm/tom-select@2.3.1/dist/css/tom-select.css" rel="stylesheet">